SteeweGriffin/STWTabBarController/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat
 )](http://mit-license.org)

-STWTabBarController is an UITabBarController subclass in order to have a sliding TabBar Controller with item indicator.
+STWTabBarController is an UITabBarController subclass in order to have a sliding TabBarController with item indicator.

 <kbd>
 ![Demo](screenshots/example.gif)